feesow/documentation/content/applications/websites/forum.rst

   contributors can be rewarded with :ref:`badges <forum/badges>` according to their participation.
   Badges are visible on both their profile page and their posts;
 - :guilabel:`About`: provide guidelines to answer any questions users might have.
-By default, guidelines are available and can be edited according to your need by clicking the :guilabel:`Edit` button.
+By default, guidelines are available and can be edited according to your needs by clicking the :guilabel:`Edit` button.

 .. _forum/interacting: